GrahamPaasch/netauto-foundations-lab/docs/assessment.md

 Evidence is collected at the end of each day.
 Keep it in a local `evidence/` folder or a shared drive.

+Logging and evidence
+- Keep a run log with timestamp, command, targets, and result.
+- Store logs under `evidence/logs/` (or `outputs/logs/` if you stay in lab folders).
+- Reference log filenames in your daily recap.

 Daily checklist
 Day 1
 - inventory.csv and inventory.md